A large portion of the Document class library requires the use of a cache system.

 ObjectCache is an abstract class.
 Derived object can be implemented to add support for caching using external systems.
 Below are sample implementations.

-This example shows a simple in-memory cache implementation showing the basics of custom caching and should not be used in production environment.
+The MemoryCache example shows a simple in-memory cache implementation showing the basics of custom caching.
+It should not be used in a production environment.